sourabhdpunja/weatherpoweredapp/readme.txt

 The directory is subdivided into two directories
-    1. python-app : server side.
+    1. weather-app-server : server side.
 Django
     2. weather-app : client side.
 React

 To Install react client: